 Each case report is to be written up in detail up to 2,000 words in length with appropriate illustrations.
 Photographic illustrations of procedures must be clear, unambiguous and labelled to enable orientation for the reviewer.
 All tables, figures, photographs and radiographs must be accompanied by a figure legend, which is referred to in the main text in brackets, e.g. (Figure 1), but interpretation must be included within the body of the text and is included in the word count.
-For radiographs lateral views of any part should be orientated with the cranial or rostral part to the viewer's left.
-Ventrodorsal and dorsoventral images should be viewed with the left side on the viewer's right.
+For radiographs lateral views of any part should be orientated with the cranial or rostral part to the viewers left.
+Ventrodorsal and dorsoventral images should be viewed with the left side on the views right.
 Images of the distal limbs should have the proximal portion at the top of the image.
 Lateral and medial should be consistent throughout the report.
 For ultrasound images cranial should be to the left with ventral surface at the top of the image.
+Please ensure digital images are submitted in a compressed format so that they can be easily transferred via e-mail.
 Images are not essential to pass a case report but they increase the quality of the report.